Using Custom Domains

 DNS can be tricky.
 Here are some common issues and how to resolve them.

 DNS propagation can take up to 48 hours, though it’s often much faster.
-If it’s been a while, double-check by hitting the GET /domains/{domain} endpoint to check the status.
-It will tell you exactly which records are configured correctly or missing.
+If it’s been a while, click the verify domain button in the console which will trigger a reverification manually(DNS propagation can get stuck at times).

 A domain must have only one SPF record.
 If you’re using other services that send email on your behalf (like a CRM), you need to merge their SPF policies with AgentMail’s into a single record.